 - Promotional events

 - Connection to community stakeholders and free/low-cost business assistance such as: local financing, grant opportunities, and rebate programs for market improvements

 The Live Well Community Market Program is a project of Live Well San Diego: Healthy Works and implemented by University of California, San Diego Center for Community Health.
 This work supports Live Well San Diego, the County’s vision of a region that is Building Better Health, Living Safely, and Thriving.
-Funded in part by the Centers for Disease Control and Prevention and in part by USDA SNAP-Ed, an equal opportunity provider and employer, and additionally supported by the University of California Global Food Initiative.
+Funded by USDA SNAP-Ed, an equal opportunity provider and employer, and additionally supported by the University of California Global Food Initiative.